Pacific and China on agenda as Macron arrives in Australia - Journal du Cameroun

 As often on his foreign trips, Macron will also meet local artists, specifically Aboriginal artists whose work deals with the climate change — a subject on which Macron, custodian of the 2015 Paris Agreement, has taken a leadership role.

-Following the Australia visit, the French leader will continue on to the French territory of New Caledonia, where a crucial independence referendum is due in November.
+Following the Australia visit, the French leader will travel to the French territory of New Caledonia, where an independence referendum is due in November.